Pulpican Mbuna (Maylandia pulpican)

-Aulonocara sp.
-'Red Dragon'
+Aulonocara sp. red dragon

-A vivid Red Dragon Peacock Cichlid with bold colour and standout presence for Malawi setups.
-Order today with live arrival guarantee and UK delivery.
+A vivid Red Dragon Peacock Cichlid (Aulonocara sp.
+'Red Dragon') with fiery red, orange and blue colour for Lake Malawi setups.
+Semi-aggressive, reaches ~15cm, prefers hard alkaline water and a 200L+ tank.
+Order with live arrival guarantee and UK delivery.

 Maintain these water conditions for optimal health and vibrant colors